kaloyan-raev/eclipse-license-management-tools/README.md

 # License Management Tools for Eclipse (Prototype)

 This project is a prototype of a toolset for license management for the Eclipse Rich Client Platform.
-It can serve as a proof of concept and a base for dicussion for having such a project under the Eclipse Foundation.
+It can serve as a proof of concept and a base for discussion for having such a project under the Eclipse Foundation.

+Such discussion is already happening in the [ide-dev@eclipse.org](https://dev.eclipse.org/mailman/listinfo/ide-dev) mailing list: https://dev.eclipse.org/mhonarc/lists/ide-dev/msg00690.html

 ## Overview

 The project consists of several modules:

 * Framework - a framework for license management, which provides a user interface for adding and removing license keys and can validate if there is a valid license key registered for installed licensed plugins.
-* Maven Plugin - makes the licensed plugins harder to crack by injecting the critical parts of the license management framework in them during the build
+* Maven Plugin - makes the licensed plugins harder to crack by injecting the critical parts of the license management framework in them during the build.
-* Demo Project - a very simple plugin that demonstrates how to use the license management framework
+* Demo Project - a very simple plugin that demonstrates how to use the license management framework.
 * Helper Tools - helper tools for signing license keys, generating and verifying keys and signatures, etc.

 ## Building

-The provided tools can be easily build from source using Maven.
-All of the command snippets provided below assumed that Maven 3.x is installed, this git repository is cloned locally and a terminal is opened in the root of the cloned git repository.
+The provided tools can be easily built from the source code using Maven.
+All of the command snippets provided below assume that: Maven 3.x is installed, this git repository is cloned locally and a terminal is opened in the root of the cloned git repository.

 ### Building the framework